-At the Furrial Oil field located in Monagas State, North-East Venezuela, Vepica is developing the EPC for one of the largest onshore gas compression stations in the country.
+At the Furrial Oil field located in Monagas State, North-East Venezuela, Vepica developed the EPC for one of the largest onshore gas compression stations in the country.
 The new facilities have a nominal capacity of 200 MMSCFD @60 psig (suction pressure header) and 1300 (discharge pressure header).Case Study

 The objective of this Project was to conceptualize and develop the Detail Engineering for the required surface facilities, using proven technologies to test the reservoir behavior under two hot production mechanisms: SAGD (Steam Assisted Gravity Drain) and HASD (Horizontal Alternating Steam Drive).
 The aim was to explore the best scheme to increase oil recovery, on a large scale, compared to using cold production.Case Study

 Expansion and modernization of the Puerto La Cruz PDVSA Refinery, to comply with future regulations on gasoline and diesel, maximizing the production of high octane gasoline components, minimizing the impact on the environment.Case Study

 Heavy oil upgrading facilities in Jose: design, procurement and construction of grassroots facilities for upgrading 122,200 BSPD of 8.2°API extra heavy crude to produce approx. 109,800 15.2° API synthetic crude oil.Case Study

 VEPICA supplied personnel to support the detailed engineering developed by Técnicas Reunidas in its Madrid offices for other project units, on a reimbursable basis.
 Detail engineering, developed at VEPICA´s Caracas offices as a Lump Sum project.Case Study

 Vepica has worked in close relationship with its partners to evaluate and provide the process design and the emissions control technologies to ensure that the Refinery falls below the limits required to apply for a PTC as a Minor Synthetic Source.Case Study